-You must be 17 or older when applying to be a police constable.
-Applicants who are 17 will progress through the recruitment process, however your start date with the Met would need to be after your 18th birthday.
+You must be 17 or older when applying to be a PCSO.
+Applicants who are 17 will progress through the recruitment process.
+However, your start date with the Met would need to be after your 18th birthday.

-In your application form, you must declare any other employment or business interests you intend to maintain.
-Before you can be offered a police constable position, we will need to check that these are not in conflict with employment in the Met in any way.
+In your application form you must declare any other employment or business interests you intend to maintain, if offered the position as a PCSO.
+We will need to check that these are not in conflict with employment in the Met in any way.

-If you do have any criminal convictions or cautions on record you can still apply, but eligibility will depend on the age and nature of the offence.
-We're unable to confirm whether your convictions record will affect your application before you apply, but we will determine this from the full and confidential information provided during the recruitment and selection process.
+If you do have any criminal convictions or cautions on record you can still apply.
+Eligibility will depend on the age and nature of the offence.
+We’re unable to confirm whether your convictions record will affect your application before you apply, but will determine this from the full and confidential information provided during the recruitment and selection process.

-If you don't tell us about any cautions, investigations or criminal convictions, your application could be refused simply because you weren't open and up front, but it might have been accepted if you were.
+If you don’t tell us about any cautions, investigations or criminal convictions, your application could be refused simply because you weren’t open and up front.
+However, it might have been accepted if you were.
 If in any doubt, disclose the information.

 Whilst our health and fitness requirements are not nearly as demanding as is often assumed, you will need to be able to cope with the physical and mental demands of the job.
 Certain medical conditions may prevent this.

 If you exercise regularly, there should be no issue with meeting the physical requirements in the fitness test.
-This means achieving level 5.4 on the 'bleep test', start preparing now by watching our YouTube videos for tips.
+This means achieving level 5.4 on the ‘bleep test’.

-Membership of groups and organisations that contradict our values, standards and behaviour and our commitment to equality, are prohibited.
-The Met won't accept applications from anyone who is, or has been, a member of groups and organisations including, but not limited to, the British National Party (BNP), National Front, Combat 18 or similar.
+Memberships of groups and organisations that contradict our values, standards and behaviour and our commitment to equality, are prohibited.
+The Met won’t accept applications from anyone who is, or has been, a member of groups and organisations including, but not limited to, the British National Party (BNP), National Front, Combat 18, or similar.

-If you’re from outside the UK, it’s essential that you have indefinite leave to enter or to remain and work in the UK.
+If you’re from outside the UK, it’s essential that you have indefinite leave to enter or leave to remain in the UK.
 Due to changes in legislation, members of the European Economic Area (EAA) are now required to have ILR or EU settled status.